-6 CONCLUSIONS
+6 Conclusions

 We investigated the capability of generative AI models in generating synthetic incorrect code submissions to programming exercises.
 This could be useful for creating debugging exercises for students and for generating synthetic datasets for research purposes.
-Our findings suggest that LLMs can be used to generate synthetic incorrect submissions that are not significantly different from real student data with regard to test case failure distributions.
-This provides evidence that LLMs could be used for generating satisfiably diverse synthetic code submission data, potentially lowering barriers to conducting research with such data, and making it easier to provide students with debugging practice.
+Our findings are a first step towards investigating whether LLMs can be used to generate synthetic incorrect submissions.
+Our results are promising in this regard, suggesting that LLM-generated synthetic submissions are sometimes not significantly different from real student data with regard to test case failure distributions.
+This shows promise that LLMs could potentially be used for generating satisfiably diverse synthetic code submission data, lowering barriers to conducting research with such data, and making it easier to provide students with debugging practice.

-However, more research is necessary to explore the closeness of LLM generated synthetic code submissions to that of real student data in more detail, such as what in the code makes the test cases fail and can the patterns in synthetic code submissions be made to more closely resemble that of real student code submissions.
+However, more research is necessary to explore the closeness of LLM-generated synthetic code submissions to that of real student data in more detail, such as what in the code makes the test cases fail and can the patterns in synthetic code submissions be made to more closely resemble that of real student code submissions.
+Generating Synthetic Buggy Code Submissions for Computing Education